FRRouting/frr/doc/user/bgp.rst

 Note that EVPN will still perform its own bestpath selection for each EVPN prefix, and addpath must be properly configured in EVPN to enable multipathing.

+VPN routes can also be advertised as EVPN type-5 routes:

+.. clicmd:: advertise <ipv4|ipv6> vpn [route-map RMAP_NAME]

+When this CLI is configured under the L2VPN EVPN address family, selected IPv4/IPv6 VPN routes are exported to EVPN as type-5 routes.
+EVPN export route targets are attached according to the IP-VRF route-target configuration.
+If the VPN route carries an SRv6 L3 service attribute, the SRv6 SID is propagated to the EVPN type-5 route.
+The ``gateway-ip`` overlay index is only supported with ``advertise <ipv4|ipv6> unicast`` and cannot be used with the ``vpn`` form.

 2. Add gateway IP to EVPN type-5 route using a route-map:

 .. clicmd:: set evpn gateway-ip <ipv4|ipv6> <addr>